U.S. Senate Federal Credit Union

-The United States Senate Federal Credit Union (USSFCU) is a federally insured credit union headquartered in Alexandria, Virginia.
+The United States Senate Federal Credit Union (USSFCU) is an American credit union headquartered in Alexandria, Virginia.
 Founded in 1935 during the Great Depression, USSFCU originally served United States Senate employees and has since expanded to serve over 140 select employee groups throughout the Washington metropolitan area.

 History

 Founding (1935)

 On October 8, 1935, at the height of the Great Depression, nine United States Senate employees pooled their resources and chartered the United States Senate Employees Federal Credit Union with just $45.00.
 Their goal was to provide quality financial services to workers throughout the Senate.
 The nine founding members were Charles E. Alden, Mack D. Chestnutt, Blaine S. Hollimon Jr., William E. Howard, Harry E. Cain, Edwin L. Swope, J. M. Henderson, D. Roland Potter, and Morris Sheppard.
 Each organizer received one share for their $5 deposit, which remains the minimum deposit amount to open an account with the credit union.